Check Your Bills: Beat the Market by Investing in Companies You Use

 But many are considered blue-chip companies.
 They have a strong track record for stable growth.

-In the Real Wealth Strategist newsletter, we recommend natural resource companies that feed that stable growth.
-Many are the same energy producers that pump the oil that ends up in your car.
-Or the natural gas that powers your home.
+In the Real Wealth Strategist newsletter, we recommend natural resource companies.
+Many are the same energy producers that pump the oil that ends up in your car or the natural gas that powers your home.

 Internal Analyst, Banyan Hill Publishing